ShanshanJiang/Udacity_Project1/README.md

 ## Results<a name="results"></a>

-TODO

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/@jiang.smallq/how-much-does-it-cost-to-live-in-an-airbnb-in-seattle-6ad7fc9f57bf).